cloudacademy/angular-labs/10-httpclient/README.md

 ### 1.3 Install Angular Dependencies

+1. Open new terminal window.
-1. Change directory to `calab`:
+2. Change directory to `calab`:

     ```.bash
     cd calab
     ```
-2. Install dependencies by running the following command:
+3. Install dependencies by running the following command:

     ```.bash
     npm install
     ```
-3. You should see a message in your Terminal confirming the npm packages were installed successfully:
+4. You should see a message in your Terminal confirming the npm packages were installed successfully:
     [![installed](res/installed.png)]()

 ### 1.1 Start The Application